bernardtaubert/bernardtaubert.github.io/README.md

 ## How to Use

-Run srch.exe and drag & drop a folder as your search path.
+Run srch.exe and drag & drop a folder you want to search.

 - CTRL + F<pre>-> Search text
 - CTRL + Shift + F<pre>-> Search files